shoshievass/reopenmappingproject/README.md

 3. key global variables: specify age cohort corresponding to 60.
 Naics code for healthcare (to account for transmission from patients to healthcare workers),

-4. load and define SEIR parameters: load SEIR parameters from /parameter/seir_parameters.csv, and set up some global variables to store these parameters for the model.
+4. load and define SEIR parameters: load SEIR parameters from /parameter/seir_parameters.csv, and set up some global variables to store these parameters for simulations.

 #### 2_programs.R